Aaron-Branham97/Hangman/README.md

 # Hangman

 ##Introduction Welcome to Hangman!
 The project was made for a Java Programming class Individual Project.
+This project was made in an online class IDE called "CodeBoard".
+I adapted the code and class setup to make it work with gradle to make it easier to post on GitHub.
+Enjoy!

 ##Installation Click here to download the zip folder that contains the program files.
 If that does not work, click the "Clone or download" button and select the option "Download Zip".
 Next, find the zip folder in your downloads folder.
 Unzip the folder to a convenient location.
-To run this project you can run the jar file in the main folder.
+To run this project, you can run the jar file in the main folder.

 <p align="center">
   <img src="Pictures/OpeningBoard.PNG" width="350"/>
 </p>

 ##Instructions The goal of this game is to guess the mystery word.
 Each turn the player chooses a letter to guess that they think is in the word.
 After each guess that tile will be disabled to prevent double guessing of a word.
 If the letter is in the mystery word, the placement in the mystery word will be revealed bellow.
-Default the mystery word to the user is "*****" depending on the number of letters of the word.
-If the chosen letter is not, the number of misses will be incremeted.
+Default the mystery word to the user is "*****" depending on the number of letters in the word.
+If the chosen letter is not in the mystery word, the number of misses will be incremented.
 Be careful, because 6 missed letters will result in a loss!

 The default word is "inconceivable" for this game.
-To change the word, go into the Main.java file and change the String inputed into the HangmanGUI constructor on line 11.
+To change the word, go into the Main.java file and change the String input into the HangmanGUI constructor on line 11.

 ##Example Gameplay